Save time & costly mistakes. Our experts will recommend the best software for your needs. Call for a free consultation: (888) 234-5132

 Every year, Software Advice talks to hundreds of field service software buyers, which provides us unparalleled insight into their motivations for investing in new technology.
-Recently, we analyzed 597 interactions with companies evaluating field service systems to uncover the following trends.
-Check out a summary of the results below, or click here for the full report.
+Recently, we analyzed a random sample of these interactions with companies evaluating field service systems to uncover the following trends.
+Click here for the full report.

 Reduce scheduling costs.
 One of the big costs is the actual scheduling of calls.
 Manual systems needed to leave large “windows” for appointments and allow ample time between scheduled stops.
 These systems can schedule appointments more densely and reduce travel times through intelligent routing.

 Increase customer satisfaction.
 Systems can increase customer satisfaction in three ways.
 First, they can state more precise arrival times for technicians.
 Second, they can predict the tools and parts that a rep will need.
 Third, they can allow the customer to pick the most convenient appointment time.

 Reduce parts inventory costs.
 Systems can analyze history files to predict which parts will fail on what schedule.
 Companies can use this information to more accurately manage part inventories to reduce costs.

 Reduce fuel costs.
 Intelligent route planning is a feature of most systems.
 It calculates the most efficient way for sales agents to drive to their appointments.
 This can dramatically reduce mileage and consequently fuel costs.